Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Conclusion

-Finally, in section \ref{sec:optimize} we have extended our methods to {\em controlled} PDMPs, showing how to maximize the probability of not exceeding a specific cumulative cost threshold $\bar{s}$.
+Finally, in section \ref{sec:optimize} we have extended our methods to {\em control} the PDMP dynamics, showing how to maximize the probability of not exceeding a specific cumulative cost threshold $\bar{s}$.
 Our approach is also related to the Stochastic On-Time Arrival (SOTA) formulation, developed in discrete setting by transportation engineers to optimize the routing on stochastic networks \cite{Fan2006, SamaranayakeBlandinBayen2012, ErmonGSV12}.
 In the context of SOTA, there is only one ``mode,'' but the running cost is random.
-While we do not pursue it here, our method can be similarly adapted to optimize the CDF of general Markov Decision Processes, where the running cost might be deterministic, but the successor node is random.
+While we do not pursue it here, our method can be similarly adapted to optimize the CDF for a subclass of Markov Decision Processes with deterministic running cost and random successor nodes.

 Several generalizations of the described methods will broaden their appeal to practitioners.
 First, all PDMPs considered here were {\em exit-time} problems, with the process terminating as soon as the system enters a specific subset $Q$ of the state space $\domain$.
 It will be easy to extend our approach to finite horizon problems, but the extensions to infinite horizon (with time discounting of running cost) or ergodic (time-averaged cumulative cost) problems will be more challenging.